delusioninabox/praise-bot/README.md

 Run tests with `bundle exec rspec`.

 ## 1. Installing Repo
+I recommend forking the repo so you can customize for your server's needs.
+For example, this view has a multi select for our company values.
+You may want to change these to your own values, or remove the block and validation if you don't wish to use it.
+Likewise, you may want to customize how the message displays.
+Forking will let you use this repo as a base for how to make the changes you need to suit your server!

 1. Fork the repo & clone to your computer.
 Then navigate into the folder.

 2. Run `bundle install`